Unikeonpäivä: Sleepy Head Day in Finland

 It seems that this tradition took roots in Finland in the 6th century A.C.
 And although it has not caught up evenly throughout the country, there are some places that take it very seriously.
 Like the town of Naantali.

 Sleepy Head Day in Naantali

-Naantali, the Finnish town near Turku, which most known attraction is the Moominworld (a theme park about The Moomins), has another tradition for Unikeonpäivä.
+Naantali – the Finnish town near Turku which most known attraction is the a theme park about The Moomins – has a different tradition for Unikeonpäivä.

-They get up extra-early on July 27th and pick a well-known person from Naantali that will be taken out of their bed and home and will be thrown into the water.
+They get up extra-early on July 27th and pick a well-known person from Naantali, a local celebrity.
+They will take this person out of their bed and home and he or she will be thrown into the water.